 What is an infographic example?

-An infographic example is a visual representation of information.
-Infographics examples include a variety of elements, such as images, icons, text, charts, and diagrams to convey messages at a glance.
+An infographic example is a visual way to present information.
+It uses elements like images, icons, text, charts, and diagrams to communicate messages quickly and effectively.

 What is the purpose of an infographic?

-The purpose of an infographic is to visually present information and data in a clear and engaging manner, making complex concepts more understandable.
+The purpose of an infographic is to present information and data visually, making complex concepts clear, engaging and easier to understand.

 Are infographics limited to one page?